choosing a website designer

 Will I be able to edit my website?

 It may be important for you to be able to edit the content?
 What support level can you expect from the company after your site goes live?
 Is training provided to edit the website?
 What kind of training?
 Are we talking about a printout to read or sitting down for a face to face meeting?
 Your chosen web designer should be on-hand to make ongoing tweaks and changes to your site for a certain amount of time after launching it (within reason).
 Check to see if they offer a web maintenance package and what the cost is.
+It might work out as the best option as you will be free to run your business instead of the constant stress of having to update your website.

 What is the cost of additional work on the website after it is built eg in a few months time, if I need to add more pages and so on.
 When choosing a website designer always consider future costs.
 A good idea is to ask them if they offer maintenance services and if they are provided on an as-needed, on-going, or retainer arrangement.
 Find out what the prices are to update content, and make minor and major edits.